The top 10 tyre brands

 This is reflected in their extensive participation in motorsport, equipping many racing cars and motorcycles with ADVAN tyres.
 The company also manufactures the BluEarth range of tyres aimed at delivering fuel efficiency and performance.

 Hankook, founded in 1941, has its headquarters in Seoul, South Korea.
 They cover a huge range of tyres for light vehicles and trucks and in doing so produce roughly 92 million tyres per year.
 Hankook are also heavily involved in producing other auto components such as batteries, brakes and wheels.
 Currently, Hankook is the tyre provider for the European Formula 3 Championship, as well as other well-known racing series throughout Europe.

 Hankook had recently launched a bid to become the sole tyre provider for the F1, starting in 2020, however, were unsuccessful in winning the tender against current F1 tyre provider, Pirelli.
 Hankook has won the confidence of many car manufacturers, with the company’s tyres being fitted as the OEM tyre on many makes and models.

 When you’re ready for your next set of tyres, it might be worth asking your tyre specialist about these world-renowned brands.
 Each company on this list has multiple options when it comes to finding a tyre that’s right for you, and you can make a safe bet that they’ll be of top-notch quality.

 Don’t forget that AutoGuru makes it easy to search, compare and book a range of awesome, local tyre specialists.
-Get your tyre replacement booked in completely online within minutes.
+Get tyre replacement quotes online 24/7.

 Ever wondered what the top tyres are for beach driving?
 They’re right here!